-You fill out a voter registration card at your town office or city hall, through any Motor Vehicle branch office, in most state & federal social service agencies, or at a voter registration drive.
+You fill out a voter registration card at home, at your town office or city hall, through any Motor Vehicle branch office, in most state and federal social service agencies, or at a voter registration drive.
 See sample card and instructions.

 Completed voter registration cards must be hand-delivered or mailed to your town office or city hall, or sent to the Secretary of State's Office in Augusta at the Division of Elections: #101 State House Station, Augusta, ME 04333-0101.
 Maine does not have online voter registration.

 Is there a deadline for registering?